10.12.2025

 Two bitter but necessary findings right from the start:

-1. Our Interxion POP shouldn't have gone down due to a software failure, but even if the Interxion POP fails, it shouldn't result in a complete network failure.
-Until now, our network setup was not designed to cope with a complete PoP failure.
-It is clear that this is a weakness in the concept and has been so before.
-Like some of our Socials We know, we moved into another data center, the Equinix FR4, in July.
-What should actually be solemnly announced shortly is summarized here in a few sentences: With this data center, we are opening another dataforest POP, which will offer full redundancy to our PoP at Interxion/Digital Realty in the future.
-Equinix is not yet fully integrated into our backbone, but there are already some running there 100G customer server and our rented fiber optic cables between Interxion and Equinix are already live and are busy transporting traffic for you.
-The fact that the PoP failed before we were able to offer full redundancy with Equinix is doubly bitter, but it can't be changed anymore.
-(Mind you, everything continued to run smoothly in Equinix due to the design — as there are only a few customer projects running there, we did not deal with this separately on the status page, nor does it make it much better for 99% of our customers.)
+1. Our Interxion PoP should not have failed due to a software error, but even if the Interxion PoP fails, this should not lead to a complete network failure.
+Until now, our network setup was not designed to cope with the entire PoP failing.
+It is clear that this is a weakness in the concept, and it was already apparent before.
+As some of our social media followers know, we moved into another data center, Equinix FR4, in July.
+What was actually supposed to be announced shortly in a more festive manner is now summarized here in a few sentences: With this data center, we are opening another dataforest PoP, which will offer full redundancy to our PoP at Interxion / Digital Realty in the future.
+Equinix is not yet fully integrated into our backbone, but the first 100G customer servers are already running there, and the fiber optics we have leased between Interxion and Equinix are already live and busily transporting traffic for you.
+The fact that our PoP failed before we were able to offer full redundancy with Equinix is doubly bitter, but it cannot be changed.
+(Due to its design, everything continued to run without failure at Equinix – since only a few customer projects are running there, we did not treat this separately on the status page, as it does not make much difference for 99% of our customers.)

-2. Ultimately, in a such MC-LAG setup, there is still a slight dependency between the devices.
+2. Ultimately, there is still a slight dependency between the devices in an MC-LAG setup.
 And there are obviously things that can go wrong.
-We have therefore decided not to use any more central switches in MC-LAG in the edge area.
-We will therefore dismantle the existing setup piece by piece and finally dissolve this MC-LAG cluster.
-From then on, the devices will run completely autonomously and will no longer be interdependent or wired together in any way.
-The necessary restructuring of the foundations of our edge network is not without, but it is the only logical consequence.
-This is made a bit easier by the fact that we are no longer dependent on large LACP channels via two switches internally (since we are "ready for Equinix"), but implement load balancing and redundancy with ECMP.
-Even with some upstreams (both private peerings and transits), this is already happening.
-But there is still a lot left to do.
-There, we will now have to migrate from LACP via two switches to individual ports, each with their own BGP sessions, in order to be able to work with ECMP there as well.
-So we're not giving up redundancy — we're just implementing it differently.
+We have therefore decided to no longer use MC-LAG in our edge network.
+We will dismantle the existing setup piece by piece and eventually dissolve this MC-LAG cluster.
+From then on, the devices will run completely independently and will no longer be dependent on or wired to each other in any way.
+The necessary restructuring of the foundation of our edge network is no small feat, but it is the only logical consequence.
+This is made a little easier by the fact that internally (since we made ourselves "ready for Equinix") we no longer rely on large LACP channels via two switches, but instead implement load balancing and redundancy with ECMP.
+This is already the case with some upstreams (both private peerings and transits).
+But there is still a lot to be done.
+We will now have to migrate from LACP via two switches to individual ports, each with their own BGP sessions, in order to be able to work with ECMP there as well.
+So we are not giving up redundancy — we are just implementing it differently.

-At the same time, these findings also determine the key to-dos for the near future, but there is still more to do.
-In the following, we provide an insight into what has already been achieved at the time of this release and what we still have ahead of us.
+These findings also determine the key tasks for the near future, but there is still more to be done.
+Below, we provide an insight into what has already been achieved at the time of publication and what still lies ahead.

 October 2025 (completed):